thunderrabbit/poppopchaos/README.md

 Next steps?:

+* Try to add colors like index2.html
+* Try to add force like index2.html
 * Have D3 send bubble create GET requests, perhaps ONE TIME ONLY when setting up the initial game bubbles

 * smurf some data per click